alfonzomario/alfonzomario/README.md

 👋🏻 Hello, I'm Mario!
 I have several years of experience as a Communicator in the digital world and I've just finished my training as a Full Stack Web Developer.

-🙂 I consider that I have analytical skills from the details to the whole, always oriented to the user experience.
+🙂 I have analytical skills from the details to the whole, always oriented to the user experience.

 🗣️ As a communicator I always prioritize people.
 I value social relationships and networking.
 I believe that a good storytelling makes a good product.